tenjin/tenjin-android-sdk/README.md

 ## <a id="purchase-events"></a>Purchase Events

 To understand user revenue and purchase behavior, developers can send `transaction` events to Tenjin.
 Tenjin will validate `transaction` receipts for you.
+Please note that we currently only support IAP transactions from Google Play.

 **IMPORTANT:** You will need to add your app's public key in the <a href="https://www.tenjin.io/dashboard/apps" target="_new">Tenjin dashboard</a> > Your Android App > Edit.
 You can retreive your Base64-encoded RSA public key from the <a href="https://play.google.com/apps/publish/"> Google Play Developer Console</a> > Select your app > Development Tools > Services & APIs.